 Bits that are stored per host are stored in the Host table.
+This means that host table settings affect hostsbits and xbits per host.

 Bits that are stored per IP pair are stored in the IPPair table.
+This means that ippair table settings, especially memcap, affect xbits per ip\pair.